Quizlet logo in blue.

 THE PROBLEM

-UNDERSTANDING THE PROBLEM
+RESEARCHING THE PROBLEM

-Finding where studying breaks down for students
+How we found out where studying breaks down for students

 Competitive analysis Icon of a bar chart with an upward trending line graph overlaid.